operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 ## Open Questions [optional]

- 1. can we use scorecard to replace all of these validations?
+ 1. Can we use scorecard to replace all of these validations?
-    * scorecard uses the cluster to run the tests, these validations typically run locally or in a pipeline.
+    * Scorecard uses the cluster to run the tests, these validations typically run locally or in a pipeline.
 They are also done before the expensive operator tests are run.
- 1. what would it take to convert an existing validator to an executable format?
+ 1. What would it take to convert an existing validator to an executable format?
     Simply add a `main.go` to wrap existing validators.
- 1. do we need to add `json` tags to [these structs][errors-go]?
+ 1. Do we need to add `json` tags to [these structs][errors-go]?

 ## Summary